CycloneDX/cyclonedx-php-composer/README.md

 # Contributing

 Feel free to open pull requests.

+To start developing simply run `composer run-script dev-setup` to install dev-dependencies and tools.
-Make sure to run `composer cs-fix` to have your changes aligned with our coding style.
+Make sure to run `composer run-script cs-fix` to have your changes aligned with our coding standards.
-Make sure to run `composer test` and pass all tests.
+Make sure to run `composer run-script test` and pass all tests.

 # License